istio/istio.io/content/docs/concepts/traffic-management/index.md

   [multicluster Istio mesh](/docs/tasks/multicluster/gateways/#configure-the-example-services)
   on Kubernetes.

-You don’t need to add a service entry for every mesh-external service that you want your mesh services to use.
-By default, Istio configures the Envoy proxies to passthrough requests from unknown services.
+You don’t need to add a service entry for every external service that you want your mesh services to use.
+By default, Istio configures the Envoy proxies to passthrough requests to unknown services, although you can't use Istio features to control the traffic to destinations that are not registered in the mesh.

 You can also use service entries to configure internal infrastructure:

 - A **mesh-internal** service entry adds a service running in the mesh, which